• Skip to primary navigation

 Crystal Palace CLT is made up of local people who aim to acquire land to provide affordable homes, workspace and other community assets in consultation with local residents.

-Following Croydon Council’s release of a small site for community led housing, the Crystal Palace Transition Town Community came together to establish a Community Land Trust.
+Following Croydon Council’s release of a small site for community led housing, the Crystal Palace Transition Town Community came together to establish a Community Land Trust (CLT).
 The Transition Town network is a movement addressing community issues and promoting sustainable ways of living.

 How we’re helping

-We have supported incorporation and are providing funding to review the viability and legal structure of the project and have helped with getting architects and project managers on board and advised on community engagement.
-The council’s Brick by Brick company will act as development manager, which presents an interesting model for further projects if the group have sufficient control.
+We supported initial incorporation and provided funding to review the viability and legal structure of the project.
+We have helped with getting architects and project managers on board and advised on community engagement.
+After working with the council’s development managers for a period, we helped the group recruit their own development manager.
+Our advisers have provided ongoing mentoring in shaping the development and agreeing a land transaction and development agreement.

 Visit their Website